Joint Application For British Citizenship

 If you are looking to become a British citizen then you may want to do it at the same time as another family member.
 In this article, we will look at the options that are available to those who want to apply jointly for British citizenship and look at the best ways of achieving it.
 We will also look at the wider issues surrounding British citizenship: eligibility and the application process.

-Yes, as long as you both have gained Indefinite Leave to Remain (ILR) by being in the UK for a long enough period and have remained in the UK for a further 12 months then you will be entitled to make a joint application.
+Yes, as long as you both have gained permanent leave to remain (or better known as Indefinite Leave to Remain) by being in the UK for a long enough period and have remained in the UK for a further 12 months then you will be entitled to make a joint application.
 The process is much the same as applying individually and you will need to return the application with the fee applicable.

-If you need help with a joint British citizenship application then please get in touch and we can help to guide you in the right direction.
+If you need help with a joint British citizenship application then please get in touch and our solicitors can help with British citizenship application to guide you in the right direction.

 The largest potential benefit was taken away, this was a reduction in the fees applicable for the application.
 Without this, the main benefit would be that you would both become British citizens at the same time and this could make applying for passports easier.
 After the removal of the fee reduction, the benefits mostly became negligible.

 Indeed in some situations it may be more beneficial to apply individually as we lay out in the next section.
-If you are unsure of how best to proceed then please get in touch and we can take a look at your situation in more detail and help to guide you in the right direction.
+If you are unsure of how best to proceed then please get in touch and we can take a look at your situation in more detail.

 Potentially yes.
 If one of you has a riskier application than the other then you could get the citizenship for one and apply for the other as a spouse of a British citizen and get the citizenship that way.
 Many people will opt for this option if there is any question over their eligibility.